mavryk-network/mavryk-protocol/src/bin_octogram/README.md

   - Stages are defined as a collection of jobs which can either be run concurrently or sequentially.
 These jobs consists in executing a specific command.
-As of now, three commands are executed: (1) copy a file from the orchestrator to the agent, start a new Octez node on the agent, and (2) originate a new smart rollup from within the agent.
+As of now, three commands are executed: (1) copy a file from the orchestrator to the agent, start a new Mavkit node on the agent, and (2) originate a new smart rollup from within the agent.

     Jobs have access to global variables.
 They get a copy of them when they are